aztemi/.github/profile/README.md

 </div>

-## State-of-the-art Software Consulting
+At AZTemi, we

+- offer state-of-the-art software consulting solutions
-Bridge the gap between your ideas and their implementation.
+- help you bridge the gap between your ideas and their implementation

-AZTemi provides value-added software solutions in web2 and web3 with focus on delivering great quality work.
+- provide value-added software solutions in both Web2 and Web3
+- work closely with your team with focus on delivering great quality work